jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 Important

-This information applies only to an older version of Amazon AppStream.
+This information applies only to the older version of Amazon AppStream.

 An Amazon AppStream account has a service limit of up to five concurrent streaming sessions: